Fika9903/SimcFramework/README.md

 1. Navigate to the `app` directory within the cloned repository.
 2. Run "pip install -r requirements.txt" to install all requirements
 3. Execute `app.py` to start the simulation interface.
+4. Place your compiled simc project inside of the simc directory

 ## Usage